germs-lab/mxg_genotype_exudates/README.md

 ## Overview

-This repository contains protocols, notebooks, and resources for collecting and analyzing root exudates from Miscanthus x giganteus (Mxg) genotypes.
-This work is being conducted as part of LDRD 11146, focusing on studying the relationship between Mxg genotypes and their root exudates.
+This repository contains protocols, notebooks, and resources for collecting and analyzing root exudates from *Miscanthus spp.* genotypes.

 ## Repository Structure